Become a PICA Donor and support the arts

 The residency stage undertaken during Fringe World will allow Janet to conduct community research via a participatory installation/archive, a town hall meeting and a queer party.
 The premiere presentation will take place at PICA during Perth’s Pride Festival 2020.

 I don’t see colour by Salote Tawale (NSW/Fiji)

 Salote Tawale was born in Suva, Fiji Islands and grew up in the south eastern suburbs of Melbourne, Australia and is now based in Sydney, NSW.
 She is recognized predominantly for her performance and video based works – employing photography, video, drawing, sculpture, installation and live actions.

 In 2018 Tawale was the recipient of six-month Australia Council for the Arts residency hosted by ACME studios in London, during this period she undertook research in archives and collections in London and Paris that contain cultural artefacts from the Pacific Islands.
 During this period, she also began to find new ways of producing, experimenting with painting.
 The new body of work which will be exhibited at PICA is the outcome of this period of development and experimentation and marks a significant development in Tawale’s practice.

 PICA Performance Space

-In recognition of their long term and significant support, donors who have contributed over $10,000 to PICA since the inception of its Donor Program in 2009 will be acknowledged as PICA ART PATRONS.
+Donors who have given over $10,000 to PICA since the inception of its Donor Program in 2009 are acknowledged as PICA ART PATRONS.